arduino/docs-content/content/arduino-cloud/07.api/01.api-overview/api-overview.md

 As a wrapper for the Device API, we have the following libraries:

-- An official Arduino IoT Cloud Library for your Arduino sketches: `ArduinoIoTCloud.h`
+- An official Arduino Cloud Library for your Arduino sketches: `ArduinoIoTCloud.h`
 - An NPM Javascript package: `arduino-iot-js`

-### Arduino IoT Cloud Sketch library
+### ArduinoIoTCloud Library

 The Arduino (C++) library allows your Arduino devices to connect and exchange data with the IoT Cloud.
 If you use the Arduino Cloud online environment, you do not need to install this library.